Higher education tuition fees for first-year students from 2018/2019 academic year

 Lower fee also applies to master’s degree in teaching

-If you are starting a bachelor’s degree programme in 2018/2019, you will be eligible for the reduced tuition fee for a master’s degree in initial teacher education in or after 2021/2022.
+If you are starting a bachelor’s degree programme in or after the 2018/2019 academic year, you will be eligible for the reduced tuition fee for a master’s degree in initial teacher education in or after 2021/2022.

 Full tuition fee for other students